Silobreaker/MaltegoDocumentation/index.md

 ### Pre-requisites

-Some of our transforms uses **lists** from Silobreaker.
+Some of our transforms use **lists** from Silobreaker.
 For these transforms to work, the API key must belong to an account with the following Silobreaker lists (check availability under My Lists in Silobreaker Premium):

 * Hacktivist Operations